 Travel, Equipment, Clothing and Administration

-Please click here to read the Administration Instruction letter providing details of transport arrangements, equipment and clothing lists and other administrative and financial information.
+The Administration Instruction letter providing details of transport arrangements, equipment and clothing lists and other administrative and financial information will be published about two months before camp.
 Make sure we have all the relevant medical information we need including any last minute updates before Camp.
 We also need some cadets to complete additional information for some of the adventure training activities planned.
 Details have been posted on our Facebook pages.

 Frequently Asked Questions

 Please see below some FAQs to help you: